Baune8D/vagrant-vs-devbox/README.md

 Provisioning can take many hours, be patient.

 **Recommended steps after provisioning:**
-1. Activate Windows.
+1. Activate Windows
-2. Enable Windows Developer Mode.
+2. (Optional) Enable Windows Developer Mode
-3. Activate SSH in Git Bash and Sourcetree.
-^^ Look at README in ./ssh folder
-4. (Optional) Disable Windows Defender to save CPU
-^^ Edit group policy -> Computer Configuration -> Administrative Templates -> Windows Components -> Windows Defender Antivirus -> Turn off Windows Defender Antivirus -> Disabled
+3. Install Visual Studio extensions

 ## **Information:**
 This is built for use with a Packer Windows 10 base image.
 Packer setup repository: [GitHub link](https://github.com/Baune8D/packer-win10-basebox)
 A pre-build default box will be downloaded on first run.

-Default hypervisor settings are: 2 CPU's and 6144 MB memory.
+Default hypervisor settings are: 4 CPU's and 8 GB memory.
 This can be changed in Vagrantfile.

-Look at README in provision folder for a list of installed software, and suggestions for other recommended software.
+Look at README in software folder for a list of installed software, and suggestions for other recommended software.